membrane/api-gateway/distribution/examples/security/basic-auth/database/README.md

 2. Visit [H2 Downloads](https://www.h2database.com/html/download-archive.html) and download the most recent `Platform-Independent Zip`.

-3. Unzip the downloaded file inside the current directory (should result in an h2 folder), then run `run_h2.sh` or `run_h2.bat`.
+3. Unzip the downloaded file inside the current directory (should result in an h2 folder), make sure to install the `h2-*.jar` (database driver) from `./h2/bin` into the `<membrane-root>/lib` directory.

-4. The web console opens in your primary browser (if not, press the H2 tray icon), enter `org.h2.Driver` as `Driver Class`, `jdbc:h2:mem:userdata` as `JDBC URL` and `sa` as username with an empty password.
+4. Run `run_h2.sh` or `run_h2.bat`, the web console opens in your primary browser (if not, press the H2 tray icon), enter `org.h2.Driver` as `Driver Class`, `jdbc:h2:mem:userdata` as `JDBC URL` and `sa` as username with an empty password.

 5. Create demo users:

-   Once logged in, enter the following SQL into the text box, then press the run button above it.
+   Once logged in, enter the following SQL into the text box, then press the run button above.
    ```SQL
    CREATE TABLE "user" (
      "nickname" VARCHAR(255) NOT NULL,